- US Online Poker

 Provinces are getting in on the action, too, likely at least in part to counter the cost of the pandemic on Canadian gambling revenues and the resulting hit to provincial coffers.

-In Ontario, Doug Ford’s Conservative Government has promised to introduce legislation to end the provincial lottery’s monopoly on online casino gaming and open the market to private interests.
+In Ontario, Doug Ford’s Conservative Government has promised to introduce legislation to end the provincial lottery’s monopoly on online casino gaming in Ontario and open the market to private interests.

 Meanwhile, in the Atlantic provinces, the Atlantic Lotto Corporation (ALC) has launched its first online casino as a pilot project in New Brunswick, with plans to expand to PEI and Nova Scotia soon.